aznxluvlyguy4u/wiki2/Apache.md

 In order to proxy all incoming requests to the nodeJs application, enable proxy:

 ```
-$ a2enmod proxy && a2enmod proxy_http
+$ a2enmod proxy && a2enmod proxy_http && a2enmod rewrite
 ```

 #### Production